mvc1009/hackingnotes/_docs/web/nosqli.md

 ---
-description: NoSQL injection attacks can be especially dangerous because code
+title: NoSQL Injection (NoSQLi)
+category: Web
+order: 4
 ---

-# NoSQL Injection
+NoSQL injection attacks can be especially dangerous because code

-## Introduction
+# Introduction

 NoSQL injection vulnerabilities allow attackers to inject code into commands for databases that don’t use SQL queries, such as MongoDB.
 NoSQL injection attacks can be especially dangerous because code is injected and executed on the server in the language of the web application, potentially allowing arbitrary code execution.

-### Simple MongoDB Injection
+## Simple MongoDB Injection

 For a basic authentication bypass, the attacker can try to enter MongoDB operators in field values, for example `$eq` (equals), `$ne` (not equal to) or `$gt` (greater than).
 Here’s an unsafe way to build a database query in a PHP application, with the parameter values taken directly from a form: